navadeep555/Robotic-arm/README.md

 Path planning for complex writing and drawing

-🧑‍💻 Contributors

-Syamala & Team
-Guided by: [Your Faculty/Guide Name]
-Department of Electronics and Communication Engineering [Your College Name]

 📜 License

 This project is released under the MIT License – feel free to use and modify it for educational purposes.